guziordo/guziordo.github.io/_pages/about.md

 My scientific communities
 ------
 My research touches on several diverse, but related, scientific communities.
-I have experience in the fields of Microbial Pathogenesis and Genetics, Microbial Ecology, Molecular Biology, in addition to Mass Spectrometry and Protein Biochemistry.
+I have experience in the fields of microbial pathogenesis, microbial ecology, and molecular biology in addition to mass spectrometry and protein biochemistry.
 Within these domains, I rely heavily on computational methods to investigate the significance of, and further contextualize, my work.
-This breadth of community has resulted in frequent collaborations across and within these domains, often resulting in publications in high-impact, peer reviewed journals.
+This breadth of community has resulted in frequent collaborations that often resulted in high-impact publications.